Salman7236/arch-install/README.md

 # archinstall
 instructions for myself

 ### Update keyring (Sometimes (if the ISO is older) keyrings are outdated and installation might not work.
-Very rare tho)
+Very rare tho, but never hurts to upgdate it.)
 ```sh
 pacman -Sy archlinux-keyring
 ```